ImaginePublications/ImaginePublications.github.io/README.md

 `git clone `

 2. Edit file `imagine_publications.bib`.
-The syntax is the same as a standard bibfile with some additional fields.
+The syntax is the same as for a standard bibfile with some additional fields.
 You can use one of the following templates:
 ```
 @article{,
   title = {{}},